Frequently Asked Questions about UNITAR

 How is UNITAR supported?

 UNITAR's vision of training and capacity-building is based on the conviction that training should be linked to international, national and local efforts to initiate change, and should result in a measurable impact.
-Taking action for training is a sustainable development guarantee for future generations.
 Read more.

 What is the relationship between UNITAR and other UN institutes?